 5. The Coronavirus Future Fund

-The Coronavirus Future Fund is for bigger UK companies which have been adversely affected by COVID-19 in 2020.
+The Coronavirus Future Fund is for bigger UK companies that have been adversely affected by COVID-19.
 This scheme offers loans of anywhere between £125,000 and £5 million; however, as it’s offering a large coronavirus relief package, the eligibility requirements aren’t as inclusive.

 Your company may be eligible for The Coronavirus Future Fund if it: